-The display concluded with a simple call to action for her to turn around.
-And while Jane was absorbing the final message of devotion, Kevin quickly stepped back and dropped to his knee.
+The display concluded with a simple call to action for Jane to turn around.
+And while she was making sense of the final message of devotion, Kevin confidently stepped back and dropped to his knee.

 When Jane turned around, he looked her straight in the eyes and asked her to become his wife.

-It was truly one of the most romantic Eiffel Tower proposals we've ever seen.
+It was hands-down one of the most romantic Eiffel Tower proposals we've ever witnessed.

 And since they had a pair of fabulous classical musicians on hand, Kevin asked Jane for their first dance as fiancée and fiancé.

-When you travel thousands of miles to propose in Paris like Kevin, you've already demonstrated how madly in love you are and how important the surprise wedding proposal is to you.
+When you travel thousands of miles to propose in Paris like Kevin, you've already demonstrated how madly in love you are ... and how important your partner is to you.